DS Automobiles

 DS Automobiles is a French luxury-premium marque created in 2009.
-Formerly part of Automobiles Citroën S.A., DS has been a standalone brand ultimately owned by PSA Group, later Stellantis.
+Formerly part of Citroën, DS has been a standalone brand ultimately owned by PSA Group, and later Stellantis.
 The independent DS marque was created in 2014 from the former DS subbrand and line of models of Citroën cars made since 2009, although it had been separated from Citroën in Asia since 2012.

 The name DS is considered a nod to the classic executive car Citroën DS.
 The name is also a play on words, as in French it is pronounced like the word déesse, meaning "goddess".

 History

 The PSA Group originally consisted of three automobile brands, Peugeot, Citroën and the soon dropped Talbot, but none was considered a "premium" brand.
 Since 1976, PSA has experimented with differentiating the brands by price level, similar to Chevrolet/Buick or Volkswagen/Audi, but neither brand had the strength to justify premium pricing.
 By launching the DS line, Groupe PSA decided to build on the design heritage of the original Citroën DS (1955–1975) designed by Flaminio Bertoni and André Lefèbvre.

 The DS line started with the Citroën DS3 in the beginning of 2010, a small car based on the floorpan of the new C3.
 The DS3 is based on the concept of the Citroën C3 Pluriel model and the Citroën DS Inside concept car, and customisable with various roof colours that can contrast with the body panels.
 It was named 2010 Car of the Year by Top Gear Magazine, awarded first supermini four times in a row by the J.D.
 Power Satisfaction Survey UK, and the second most efficient supermini (Citroën DS3 1.6 eHDi 115 Airdream: True MPG 63.0mpg) by What Car? behind the Citroën C3.

 In 2013, the Citroën DS3 was again the best-selling premium subcompact car with 40% of the market share in Europe.
 The DS series is deeply connected to Citroën, as the DS4, launched in 2010, is based on the 2008 Citroën Hypnos concept car and the DS5, following in 2011, is based on the concept car of 2005, the Citroën C-SportLounge.

 According to PSA CEO Carlos Tavares, DS would keep using the same platforms and dealerships as other PSA models, but would distinguish itself from Citroën cars by using "separate manufacturing and engineering standards".